 When to Bleed Brakes

-You should consider bleeding brakes if:
+You should take bleeding brakes in case:

 - The brake pedal feels spongy